 Burglary occurs when an item is stolen from a particular place.
 Burglary of a Habitation is when an individual enters a home without the permission of the owner with the intent to commit theft.
 Burglary of a Habitation is a First Degree Felony.
 Burglary of a Building is a State Jail Felony and Burglary of a Vehicle is a Class A Misdemeanor.
 Merely entering in the premises or vehicle without the permission of the owner is Criminal Trespass.
 In order for the unauthorized entry to be classified as a Burglary, there must be the intent to commit theft.

-If you hire Neil Pask to handle your Theft or Burglary offense, Neil will do everything he can to give you every opportunity to avoid a Theft conviction.
+If you hire Pask Law to handle your Theft or Burglary offense, Neil and Harrison will do everything they can to give you every opportunity to avoid a Theft conviction.

 Contact Pask Law at 214-360-9700 today for a free consultation.